 Queen Mary restores the Bishopric of Durham and its Bishop, Cuthbert Tunstall.
 Gateshead, recently given over to Newcastle, is returned to Durham.

-Mary marries the future Spanish king Philip, (who becomes King Philip II of Spain in 1556).
-Philip is, of course, a Catholic.
-Meanwhile, north of the Border another Catholic, a Frenchwoman called Mary of Guise, is the virtual ruler or regent in Scotland.
-She is the widow of the late king, James V and mother to the eleven-year-old Mary Queen, of Scots who is kept in safety in France.
+Queen Mary marries the future Spanish king Philip, (who becomes King Philip II of Spain in 1556).
+Philip is of course a Catholic.
+Meanwhile, north of the Border another Catholic, a Frenchwoman called Mary of Guise is the virtual ruler or regent in Scotland.
+She is the widow of the late king, James V and mother to the eleven-year-old Mary Queen, of Scots, who is kept in safety in France.
 Mary of Guise maintains a strong alliance with the French.

-The Saltmeadows area of Gateshead is sold to Newcastle Corporation by Cuthbert Tunstall, the Bishop of Durham for 44 shillings per annum in a lease that will last 450 years – supposedly until 2004.
+The Saltmeadows area of Gateshead (the riverside area to the east of the town centre) is sold to Newcastle Corporation by Cuthbert Tunstall, the Bishop of Durham for 44 shillings per annum in a lease that will last 450 years – supposedly until 2004.

 The Northumbrian-born Nicholas Ridley is the most prominent of the Protestants martyrs to be burned at the stake in front of Balliol College, Oxford on Queen Mary’s orders.
 Ridley, a former Chaplain to Henry VIII, is the Bishop of London.
 Another prominent martyr is Hugh Latimer, Bishop of Worcester.
 Bishop Ridley is a member of a noted Tynedale family.
 Around 300 Protestants will lose their lives in this way in what are known as the Marian persecutions.